CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 });
 ```

-In order for Chart.js to populate the bar chart with the information from the Vancouver Trees dataset, it needs three arrays:
+In order for Chart.js to populate the bar chart with information from the Vancouver Trees dataset, it needs three arrays:

 * `labels`: array of string values that indicate the label of each bar.
 * `data`: array of numeric values that indicate the height of each bar.